A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Risk Assessment in Optimization with Constraints Relaxation

 Figure \ref{fig:epsLU_N_2000_bet_1e-4_-6_-8} depicts $\underline{\eps}(k)$ and $\overline{\eps}(k)$ for $N=2000$ and $\beta = 10^{-4},10^{-6},10^{-8}$, from which we see that small and informative intervals are obtained even for extremely high levels of confidence.
-Further building on the result in Theorem \ref{th:concentration-VS-relaxation}, Section \ref{sec:explicit} provides asymptotic evaluations and establishes a universal fact that the risk tends to the ratio between complexity and the sample size $N$ as $N$ tends to infinity.
+Further building on the result in Theorem \ref{th:concentration-VS-relaxation}, in Section \ref{sec:explicit} we shall provide asymptotic evaluations that establish the fact that the risk tends to the ratio between the complexity and the sample size $N$ as $N$ tends to infinity.\footnote{One reason for the tightness of the results in this paper is that these results focus on the risk of the solution rather than being uniform with respect to all potential solutions.
+This sets an important departure from uniform theories based on the Vapnik-Chervonenkis dimension.}

 The typical usage of Theorem \ref{th:concentration-VS-relaxation} is as follows.
-The designer solves \eqref{scenario program-relaxed} repeatedly for various values of $\rho$ and obtains various solutions $x^\ast_\rho$ achieving different trade-offs between cost and risk.
-As $\rho$ varies, the cost is computed, while Theorem \ref{th:concentration-VS-relaxation} allows one to evaluate the risk based on the observed value of the complexity $s^\ast_\rho$.
-In this way, the designer can generate a cost-risk plot like the one depicted in Figure \ref{fig:cost-risk}, where the cost $c(x^\ast_\rho)$ and the confidence interval $[\underline{\eps}(s^\ast_\rho),\overline{\eps}(s^\ast_\rho)]$ for $V(x^\ast_\rho)$ are depicted corresponding to various values of $\rho$.
+The designer solves \eqref{scenario program-relaxed} repeatedly for various values of $\rho$ and obtains various solutions $x^\ast$ achieving different trade-offs between cost and risk.
+As $\rho$ varies, the cost is computed, while Theorem \ref{th:concentration-VS-relaxation} allows one to bound the risk based on the observed value of the complexity $s^\ast$.
+In this way, the designer can generate a cost-risk plot like the one depicted in Figure \ref{fig:cost-risk}, where the cost $c(x^\ast)$ and the interval $[\underline{\eps}(s^\ast),\overline{\eps}(s^\ast)]$ for $V(x^\ast)$ are depicted corresponding to various values of $s^\ast$ (this plot refers to a numerical example presented in Section \ref{sec:numerical_example}).

 The user is thus provided with the relevant information to select the solution that achieves the best compromise for the problem at hand.
+This same reasoning can be carried over to other hyper-parameters besides $\rho$ appearing in the optimization program.
+As an example, in Section \ref{sec:numerical_example} we shall consider the tuning of the hyper-parameters of a Gaussian kernel.